What is the treatment cost?

 Outside of these areas, price may increase.
 It is always best to ring for an accurate quote.

-Bee Treatments start from £60 and require up to 5 days for complete inactivity from the bees.
+Bee Treatments usually cost £65 or £75 depending on the species and require up to 5 days for complete inactivity from the bees.
+For Honey bee treatments, the cost includes one return visit: however, the work is not guaranteed.

 The call out charge includes one treatment and is not dependent on their actually being a pest problem.

-Once we have arrived, if for some reason we cannot treat the nest due to an error not our fault (i.e. hoverflies instead of wasps) we hold the right to charge the full amount agreed.
+Once we have arrived, if for some reason we cannot treat the nest due to an error not our fault we hold the right to charge the full amount agreed.

-Additional nests located on the same property can be treated at the same time for a £10-per-nest charge.
+Additional nests located on the same property can be treated at the same time for a £20-per-nest charge.

 Other areas in South Yorkshire welcome, please contact for an accurate quote.